 Once the battery is fully charged, it will give you enough juice for 45 minutes of operation.
 This should be enough for all your facial hair magic to shine through, but yet again I couldn’t help but think that it would’ve been very neat to have some sort of quick charge option as well.

 As shown by this Philips Norelco OneBlade review, this is an innovative product with a lot of potentials.
 It will not break the bank but do keep in mind that the replacement shaving heads are fairly expensive and they need to be changed every 4 to 6 months.

 Also, if you have a really thick beard, you might struggle with the Philips OneBlade QP2520/70 at times, as it may come off as slightly underpowered and a bit too precise to deal with your hairs.

 Other than this, it is a mighty fine product, highly recommended for any guy who'd like to try out innovative and interesting new products.

 The Key Features

-Inside the Philips Norelco OneBlade QP2520/70 box you will find, apart from the handle and replaceable blade a few stubble combs which come in three different hair-trimming lengths – 3/64 inch, 1/8 inch, and 3/16 inch.
-Battery charger adapter and an instruction manual round out this list.
+Inside the Philips Norelco OneBlade QP2520/70 boxes you will find, apart from the handle and replaceable blade a few stubble combs which come in three different hair-trimming lengths – 3/64 inch, 1/8 inch, and 3/16 inch.
+A battery charger adapter and an instruction manual round out this list.